Azure/azure-sdk-for-net/sdk/maps/README.md

 - [Azure.Maps.Rendering][render] is the rendering SDK that user can get maps images or copyrights.
 - [Azure.Maps.Routing][route] allows you to get the routing information for multiple origins and destinations.
 - [Azure.Maps.Search][search] supports many searching functionalities for entities, point of interests (POI) or streets, and also supports reverse geocode a coordinate to a place or an entity.
-- [Azure.Maps.GeoLocation][geolocation] allows you to get the ISO country code for the provided IP address.
+- [Azure.Maps.Geolocation][geolocation] allows you to get the ISO country code for the provided IP address.

 ### Install the package